Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Docker.md

 ## Prerequisites

-- A Linux machine with Docker installed.
-To run Docker on Amazon Linux, check out the documentation [Docker Basics for Amazon ECS
+- A machine with Docker installed.
+To run Docker on Amazon Linux, check out the documentation [Docker Basics for Amazon ECS ](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html#install_docker).
-](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html#install_docker).
 - Ports 19998, 19999, 29998, 29999, and 30000 are available

-If you don't have access to a Linux machine with Docker installed, you can provision a t2.small EC2 machine (costs about $0.03/hour) to follow along with the tutorial.
+If you don't have access to a machine with Docker installed, you can provision a t2.small EC2 machine (costs about $0.03/hour) to follow along with the tutorial.
 When provisioning the instance, set the security group so that port `19999` is open to your IP address.
 This will let you view the Alluxio web